Bareno thrives where perennial ryegrass fails, excelling on tough, summer dry sheep

 Flexible

-Bareno provides a palatable, persistent pasture for dryland farming that can tolerate both rotational grazing and set stocking.
-Bareno's persistence may decline in coastal areas north of Taupo, so it is not suited to these regions.
+Bareno provides a palatable, persistent and flexible pasture for dryland farming that can tolerate both rotational grazing and set stocking.
+Bareno's persistence may decline in the upper North Island, so it is less suited to this region.

 Highly palatable